 - All residence hall spaces must be kept clean and free from dirt, grease, garbage, and trash.
 Proper care, cleaning, and use of community areas and facilities (i.e. stairs, stairwells, laundry rooms, grounds, etc.) are a resident's responsibility. - NOTE: All residents are responsible for meeting the standard of cleanliness.
-The provided cleaning service of lounges, public areas, corridor style bathrooms exists to ensure basic acceptable hygiene. - The following must be kept clean and will be inspected by residence hall staff: living room, dining room, kitchen area, bathroom(s), bedroom(s), and garbage/recycling receptacle(s). - Cooper and Goodenough bathrooms are cleaned daily.
+The provided cleaning service of lounges, public areas, traditional style bathrooms exists to ensure basic acceptable hygiene. - Cooper and Goodenough bathrooms are cleaned daily.
 Bathrooms in the Suites and Cottages buildings are the responsibility of residents.
-Residents of all communities are expected to maintain a standard of cleanliness in between cleanings by custodial staff. - Kitchens must be kept clean and free from dirt, grease, garbage, and trash.
-Range hoods, cooking tables, and adjacent surfaces must be kept free of grease.
-Residents must dispose of grease properly and not in bathroom, hall, or public sinks.
-Hot grease must not be discarded in waste receptacles. - Failure to comply with cleanliness standards will result in disciplinary referral and/or assessment of cleaning fees. - NOTE: The entire residence hall floor or building can be charged for damages or extra cleaning needed due to behavioral issues.
+Residents of all communities are expected to maintain a standard of cleanliness in between cleanings by custodial staff.

+- Failure to comply with cleanliness standards will result in disciplinary referral and/or assessment of cleaning fees. - o NOTE: The entire residence hall floor or building can be charged for damages or extra cleaning needed due to behavioral issues.